swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 2. Specify which pointer types follow strict aliasing rules.

-3. Inhibit UnsafePointer conversion that violates strict aliasing.
+3. Inhibit `UnsafePointer` conversion that violates strict aliasing, in order to make violations of the model more clear.

-4. Provide an API for safe type punning (memcpy semantics).
+4. Provide an API for safe type punning (`memcpy` semantics).

 5. Provide an API for manual memory layout (bytewise pointer arithmetic).